If you are looking to balance your mind, body, and spirit, here are 5 Healing Benefits Of QiGong.

 Styles such as Wuji, Shaolin, Daoist, and Medical Qigong just to name a few.
 Although there are countless styles and forms of Qigong taught around the world, all sets are comprised of similar components.

-Qigong practice is composed of three important parts:
+The Healing Benefits of Qigong practice is composed of three important parts:

 Body – On the physical level, Qigong employs soft flowing bodyweight movements designed to stimulate the acupuncture meridians and the associated organs.
 The movements are designed to move blood and oxygen throughout the body facilitating the release of tension and friction in the muscles, joints and connective tissue that leads to physical degeneration.